RyanYuanSun/MandSOT-CNN/readme.md

     - Number of Speakers: ``38``
     - Language: ``Mandarin``
   - **Annotations**
-    - Each recording is accompanied by precise Voice Onset Time (VOT) annotations.
+    - Each recording is accompanied by precise Speech Onset Time (SOT) annotations.
 These annotations have been meticulously marked using [Praat](https://www.fon.hum.uva.nl/praat/) by Dr.Xiaocong CHEN and others.
 ### Network Structure
 ```
 INPUT <MFCC Features, np.array, [64, 2813]>